Soto’s go-ahead homer sends Nationals past Braves, 4-2

-ATLANTA (AP) — Juan Soto crushed a go-ahead homer in the seventh inning and the Washington Nationals relied on their bullpen after Sean Nolin’s first-inning ejection to take a 4-2 win over the Atlanta Braves on Wednesday night.
+The slugger crushed a go-ahead homer in the seventh and the Nationals relied on their bullpen after Sean Nolin’s first-inning ejection to take a 4-2 win over the Braves on Wednesday night.

 Soto’s 462-foot drive off Richard Rodriguez (0-1) landed about halfway up the seats in right-center and snapped a 2-all tie.
 Luis García’s run-scoring double off Drew Smyly in the eighth drove in Yadiel Hernández for a two-run lead.

+Soto acknowledged his long homer was especially satisfying, one night after he was hit by a pitch from Braves closer Will Smith.

+“It feels really good,” Soto said before adding with a laugh: “It was impressive how far it (went).”

-The Braves began the night 2 1/2 games ahead of second-place Philadelphia in the NL East.
+The NL East-leading Braves remained 2 1/2 games ahead of second-place Philadelphia, which lost 4-3 in Milwaukee.

 Nolin was ejected after only eight pitches.
-He gave up a one-out single to Jorge Soler, who had three hits, before throwing a pitch behind Freddie Freeman.
+He gave up a one-out single to Jorge Soler, who had three hits, before throwing a pitch behind Freeman.

-Nolin hit Freeman in the hip with the next delivery, possible retaliation for Braves closer Will Smith plunking Soto with a pitch in the ninth inning of Atlanta’s 8-5 win Tuesday night.
+Nolin hit Freeman in the hip with the next delivery, possible retaliation for Smith plunking Soto in the ninth inning of Atlanta’s 8-5 win Tuesday night.

+“When you miss the first time, that’s your one chance and that’s all you get,” Freeman said, adding that after he was hit he told plate umpire Lance Barksdale, “`I’m sorry but that’s two times, that’s clear intent.’”

 The umpires huddled before ejecting Nolin.
-With Washington manager Dave Martinez wearing a soft cast following a procedure on his left ankle last Thursday, no one came out of the dugout to dispute the ejection.
+With Nationals manager Dave Martinez wearing a soft cast following a procedure on his left ankle last Thursday, no one came out of the dugout to dispute the ejection.

+Nolin insisted he didn’t try to hit Freeman.
+He said the pitch behind Freeman slipped out of his hand and he hit the 2020 NL MVP when trying to pitch inside.

+“After the first pitch flew out of my hand, there didn’t seem to be anything going on so I was a little surprised,” Nolin said, referring to no warning from the umpires.

 After right-hander Patrick Murphy got two outs to end the inning, Freeman chatted with Soto as they walked off the field, each with an arm behind the other’s back.
+Freeman then stopped by the railing of the Nationals’ dugout for a friendly chat with Martinez.

+It all was an unusual display of on-field diplomacy, which apparently was effective in putting an end to any talk of further retaliation.

+“Everything was good,” Freeman said.
+“Everything was positive that came out of that.
+I think we move on from here.”

 Washington led 2-0 before Atlanta got homers from Adam Duvall in the fourth and Eddie Rosario in the sixth.
 Rosario used a golf swing to lift a low curveball from Austin Voth into the right-field seats.